Natalie Lewis, Co-Chair

 Richard Weston, Co-Chair

-Richard Weston is a descendant of the Meriam people of the Torres Strait.
-He has worked in Aboriginal and Torres Strait Islander affairs for more than 20 years, 14 of these in Indigenous controlled health services in Far West New South Wales and Queensland.
+As a descendant of the Meriam people of the Torres Strait, Richard has worked in Aboriginal and Torres Strait Islander affairs for more than 20 years.
+For nine years, he held the position of CEO of The Healing Foundation to improve the strategic development of the organisation.
+And previously, Richard led Indigenous-controlled health services in far west New South Wales and Queensland.

 Muriel Bamblett (Vic.)